ShreyaDadhich/AutoML/README.md

 05. Base Learner Exploration

 # Business Analyst
-Banking Institute:Enrollment of client in one of their product calle term deposits
+Banking Institute- Enrollment of client in one of their product called term deposits

 # Machine learning platform used
-H20--python ApIs|PAndas
+H20--python APIs|Pandas
 H20 takes care of modeling and hyper parameters

 # Tool
 AutoML--for data preprocessing

 Simplifies which model to train and how to evaluate them
-1. Collect Information
+01. Collect Information
-2. Merge Information
+02. Merge Information
-3. Marketing Analysis
+03. Marketing Analysis